Skip to main content

 Can you find a ground-floor garden apartment in the inner suburbs of Paris?

 Yes, but it is a rare property type.
 Ground-floor garden apartments represent less than 3% of the supply in the inner suburbs.
-They are mainly found in newer buildings from the 1980s to 2000s in Charenton-le-Pont, Vincennes, Saint-Mande and Boulogne-Billancourt.
-A property hunter specializing in the area knows which residences are likely to offer this type of property.
+They are mainly found in newer buildings from the 1980s to 2000s in Charenton-le-Pont, Vincennes, Saint-Mandé and Boulogne-Billancourt.
+A property hunter specialising in the area knows which residences are likely to offer this type of property.

 How does a property hunter identify a client's tastes beyond the formal brief?

-Beyond the formal criteria (surface area, budget, location), an experienced property hunter observes the client's current environment during the home visit: the decor, objects, organization of the space.
-These informal clues reveal whether the client leans toward classic or atypical, functional or charming.
+Beyond the formal criteria (surface area, budget, location), an experienced property hunter observes the client's current environment during the home visit: the decor, objects, organisation of the space.
+These informal clues reveal whether the client leans towards classic or atypical, functional or charming.
 At Home Select, this initial home meeting is part of our standard process.